ReemAlsaedi/Starbucks-Capstone-Challenge/README.md

 ### Results
 My analysis suggests that the resulting random forest model has an training data accuracy of 0.944 and an F1-score of 0.939.
 The test data set accuracy of 0.929 and F1-score of 0.931 suggests that the random forest model I constructed did not overfit the training data.

+### Licensing, Authors, Acknowledgements, etc.
+Data for coding project was provided by Udacity.